fsi-open/admin-bundle/Resources/doc/admin_element_form.md

-# How to create simple form element in 2 simple steps
+# How to create a simple form element in 2 steps

-## 1. Create admin form element class which builds your form
+## 1. Create the form element class

 ```php
 <?php